Permission to launch: the what & how of platform permissions

 The CASS rules exist primarily to…

-“Holding client money involves a considerable amount of regulatory legwork, which is precisely why many new and established advice and investment firms opt to partner with a third-party.”
+"Holding client money involves a considerable amount of regulatory legwork, which is precisely why many new and established firms opt to partner with a third party.”

 Holding your custodian accountable

-If you decide to appoint a third-party to hold client money and assets on your behalf, it’s important you demand regular and rigorous reporting on the steps they’re taking to mitigate the risks we’ve outlined.
+If you decide to appoint a third party to hold client money and assets on your behalf, it’s important that you receive regular and detailed reporting on the steps they’re taking to mitigate the risks we’ve outlined.

 As you can see, holding client money and assets involves a considerable amount of regulatory legwork, and it’s not without risks.
-Which is precisely why many new and established advice and investment firms opt to partner with a third-party.
+Which is precisely why many new and established advice and investment firms opt to partner with a qualified third party.

 Directly Authorised or Appointed Representative: which is right for you?